Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Materials and Methods

 \subsection{Prediction models}

 }

-In our study, we explore the use of three different input representations ---time series, feature-based, and image-based approaches---each providing unique advantages in capturing the underlying physiological information.
+In our study, we explore the use of three different input representations -- time series, feature-based, and image-based approaches -- each providing unique advantages in capturing the underlying physiological information.
 We consider several architectures, each designed to process either raw signals, extracted features, or visual representations to accurately estimate BP values and classify heart rhythms.
+All models were trained from scratch.
+The learning rate, as the most important hyperparameter, was systematically optimized based on the validation set performance, while model‑dependent hyperparameters were deliberately not extensively tuned to preserve a balanced experimental setting.
+Due to the large number of considered model architectures, a more systematic exploration of hyperparameter choices was considered infeasible given the computational resources available for this study.
+Retrospectively, we see rather comparable performance levels across different input representations and involving independent code bases as an indication that the models/hyperparameter choices were not suboptimal.

-\textbf{Baseline Models.} On VitalDB CalibFree, the baseline model (used for BP estimation) predicts BP by outputting the median SBP/DBP value of the blood pressure data inferred from the training set for any given input, providing a straightforward reference for evaluating the performance of more advanced predictive models.
-On VitalDB Calib, we use the subject-specific median calculated as prediction on the test set.
+\textbf{Baseline Models.} On VitalDB CalibFree, the baseline model (used for BP estimation) predicts BP by outputting the median SBP/DBP value of the BP data inferred from the training set for any given input, providing a straightforward reference for evaluating the performance of more advanced predictive models.
+On VitalDB Calib, we use The subject-specific median was calculated as the prediction on the test set.

-\textbf{Raw Time Series Models.} For both BP estimation and AF detection, deep learning architectures such as CNNs, RNNs, and TCNs have been used to process raw ECG or PPG sequences to capture complex temporal patterns, directly predicting continuous values for regression or output probabilities for classification.
+\textbf{Raw Time Series Models.} For both BP estimation and AF detection, deep learning architectures such as CNNs, RNNs, and temporal convolutional networks (TCNs) have been used to process raw ECG or PPG sequences to capture complex temporal patterns, directly predicting continuous values for regression or output probabilities for classification.
 The specific models used in this study were:

-\begin{itemize} \item \textbf{LeNet1d:} A one-dimensional CNN adapted from the original LeNet architecture for feature extraction from raw ECG/PPG time-series data \cite{ref33}. \end{itemize}
+\begin{itemize} \item \textbf{LeNet1d:} A one-dimensional CNN adapted from the original LeNet architecture for feature extraction from raw ECG/PPG time-series data \cite{wagner2024explaining}. \end{itemize}